 Step Sheet: Click here to download.

 This is another line dance that is pretty fast-paced.
 So a real key to doing these kinds of dances is to take smaller steps.
-In the video below I’ve included by Cindy she teaches the step sheet version, but then goes over a common variation used when it is danced in the Southern California area clubs.
+In the video below I’ve included from Cindy, she teaches the step sheet version but then goes over a common variation used when it is danced in the Southern California area clubs.

 47. Watermelon Crawl